WaterCoFire/IRC-Server-Client/README.md

-# IRC-Client-Server-Assignment
+# IRC-Server-Client

-An IRC Socket Programming Assignment of Networks &amp; Data Communications Module
+This is a Socket Programming Assignment of Networks &amp; Data Communications Module

+Implements both server and client according to IRC protocol.
+Works with HexChat.
+Available in both console and GUI.

 **This README is not specifically written for GitHub repository,** **but originally written for assignment submission (in .txt) so sorry for mediocre format**